-- Become a Reiki Practitioner
+Become a Reiki Practitioner

-However, first I like to talk about the 3 Reiki levels and what is included in each one of them.
-How long does it take and how long is the (waiting) time in between the levels to move on.
+However, first I like to talk about the 3 Reiki Levels and what is included in each one of them.
+How long does it take and how long is the (waiting) time between the levels to move on.

 The 3 Reiki Levels

 Reiki Level One

 This level is the one where everyone will start with to learn how to use Reiki, what is the History of Reiki and the life about Dr. Mikao Usui, who once re-discovered Reiki, are one of the many pieces of information the Reiki student will learn.

 Hand positions for self-treatment and for treating others are amongst the content for this Reiki level.